-PROHIBITION OF SALES TO EEA RETAIL INVESTORS-The securities referred to in the attached document are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area ("EEA").
+PROHIBITION OF SALES TO EEA RETAIL INVESTORS - The securities referred to in the attached document are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area ("EEA").
 For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (as amended, "MiFID II"); or (ii) a customer within the meaning of Directive 2002/92/EC (as amended, the "Insurance Mediation Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in Directive 2003/71/EC (as amended, the "Prospectus Directive").
-Consequently no key information document required by Regulation (EU) No 1286/2014 (as amended, the "PRIIPs Regulation") for offering or selling the securities referred to in the attached document or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the securities referred to in the attached document or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.
+Consequently no key information document required by Regulation (EU) No 1286/2014 (as amended, the "PRIIPs Regulation") for offering or selling the securities referred to in the attached document or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.